vmware/container-service-extension/docs/CSE_SERVER_MANAGEMENT.md

 1. Gracefully stop CSE Server.
 2. Reinstall `container-service-extension` from PyPI:
    * `pip3 install --user --upgrade container-service-extension`
-3. Check the release notes at the end of this document for version compatibility.
+3. Check the [release notes](/container-service-extension/RELEASE_NOTES.html) for version compatibility.
 4. Use `cse sample` command to generate a new sample config file and fill in the relevant values from the previous config file.
 5. If the previously generated templates are no longer supported by the new version, delete the old templates (from vCD UI / vcd-cli) and generate new ones via
    * `cse install -c myconfig.yaml`
+   Check [here](/container-service-extension/TEMPLATE_ANNOUNCEMENTS.html) for available templates.
-6. If CSE is being run as a service, start the new version of the service with `systemctl start cse`.
+6. If CSE is being run as a service, start the new version of the service with
+   * `systemctl start cse`.

 ### Uninstalling CSE Server